 A filmmaker by trade, Harun Mehmedinovic took up photography as a hobby during his road trips across America.
 Years later, his project Bloodhoney* became one of the most successful Kickstarter photography campaigns of all time.

-He is a regular contributor to BBC Earth, and has contributed photographs to Vogue Italia, National Geographic, Astronomy Magazine, BBC Travel, Discovery Science, and Blindfold Magazine.
+He is a regular contributor to BBC Earth, and has contributed photographs and videos to Vogue Italia, National Geographic, Astronomy Magazine, BBC Travel, Discovery Science, and Blindfold Magazine.
 Harun's work has been featured by various media outlets including Wired Magazine, LA Times, NPR, LA Weekly, Vice, Washington Post, The Boston Globe & have been a subject of a TEDx Talk.
 His photograph of the cloud-inverted Grand Canyon was listed among the 2015 best travel photos of the year by National Geographic.
 In 2016, Mehmedinović was on the BBC Earth Instagram team that won Webby Award for "Best Photography and Graphics."

-Harun is the author of two books, "Seance" and "Persona," as well as the upcoming Astrophotography Book and Timelapse Series: "SKYGLOW."
-His astrophotography timelapse videos have been used at various events, most notably by The Rolling Stones on their ZIP CODE tour & upcoming 2016 tour, Pink Floyd's Roger Waters 2016 Tour, Desert Trip Concert, and Cosmic Gate music video "am2pm," among others.
+Harun is the author of two books, "Seance" and "Persona," as well as the Astrophotography Book and Timelapse Series: "SKYGLOW."
+His videos have been used at various events, most notably by The Rolling Stones on their ZIP CODE tour & upcoming 2016 tour, Pink Floyd's Roger Waters 2016 Tour, Desert Trip Concert, and Cosmic Gate music video "am2pm," among others.

 Prior to Harun's venture into photography, his film "In the Name of the Son" premiered at Telluride Film Festival and won over thirty international awards including Shanghai, Savannah, and Cleveland film festivals.
 It was the first live action short film to receive an exclusive screening for the members of United States congress on Capitol Hill.